AnoyRC/AnoyRC/clh4rz8ub000e09jq4z3e1xvy.md

 ## What is Wagmi?

 Wagmi is a collection of React hooks containing everything you need to start working with Ethereum.
-Wagmi makes it easy to "Connect Wallet", display END and balance information, sign messages, interact with contracts and much more. thirdweb uses Wagmi to manage wallet connections and interact with the smart contract.
+Wagmi makes it easy to "Connect Wallet", display ENS and balance information, sign messages, interact with contracts and much more. thirdweb uses Wagmi to manage wallet connections and interact with the smart contract.

 ## `useMetamask`